glennj/exercism.io/tcl/strain/README.md

 # Strain

+Welcome to Strain on Exercism's Tcl Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Implement the `keep` and `discard` operation on collections.
 Given a collection and a predicate on the collection's elements, `keep` returns a new collection containing those elements where the predicate is true, while `discard` returns